Finite-Length Analyses for Source and Channel Coding on Markov Chains: Introduction

 Next, let us consider the second criterion, i.e., asymptotic optimality.
 So far, three kinds of asymptotic regimes have been studied in the information theory \cite{polyanskiy:10,hayashi:09,hayashi:08,altug:10,dakehe:09,tan:12b,kuzuoka:12}: \begin{itemize} \item The large deviation regime in which the error probability $\varepsilon$ asymptotically behaves like $e^{- n r}$ for some $r > 0$,

 \item The moderate deviation regime in which $\varepsilon$ asymptotically behaves like $e^{- n^{1 - 2t} r}$ for some $r > 0$ and $t \in (0,1/2)$, and

-\item The second order regime in which $\varepsilon$ is a constant. \end{itemize} We shall claim that a good non-asymptotic bound should be asymptotically optimal at least one of the above mentioned three regimes.
+\item The second order regime in which $\varepsilon$ is a constant. \end{itemize} We shall claim that a good finite-length bound should be asymptotically optimal at least one of the above mentioned three regimes.
 In fact, the information spectrum bound, the hypothesis testing bound, and the DT bound are asymptotically optimal in the moderate deviation regime and the second order regime; the Gallager bound is asymptotically optimal in the large deviation regime; and the RCU bound is asymptotically optimal in all the regimes\footnote{The Gallager bound and the RCU bound are asymptotically optimal in the large deviation regime only up to the critical rate.}.
+Recently, for DMC, Yang-Meng derived efficiently computable bound for low density parity check (LDPC) codes \cite{YanMen:15}, which is asymptotically optimal in the moderate deviation regime and the second order regime.